-This Standing Desk Is Made to Grab and Go
+A Desk That's Made to Grab and Go

 Automatic standing desks can cost thousands of dollars.
-The StandDesk is a game changer.
-Not only does it automatically adjust height with the press of a button, a standard version of this electronic desk costs that similar options that cost in the thousands.
+The StandDesk is a game-changer.
+Not only does it automatically adjust its height with the press of a button, and costs hundreds less than a standard automatic desk.

-Tip: Got sensitive feet?
-Wear shoes with cushioned insoles while using a standing desk.Continue to 6 of 9 below.
+Tip: To avoid foot pain, wear shoes with cushioned insoles while using a standing desk.Continue to 4 of 7 below.

 A DIY Standing Desk System

 Tip: Using a standing desk can help you burn hundreds of calories.
-To estimate how much you'll burn, use the standing calorie calculator at Juststand.orgContinue to 7 of 9 below.
+To estimate how much you'll burn, use the standing calorie calculator at Juststand.orgContinue to 5 of 7 below.

 The Cardboard Standing Desk

-Need a lightweight or temporary desk that’s durable and recyclable?
-Chairigami, a cardboard furniture company that manufactures here in the U.S., has the perfect solution.
-Their standing desk, like all the pieces they create, is crafted from a three-ply corrugated board — and that's it, no glue, staples or resins.
+The Chairigami standing desk is lightweight, durable, and environmentally friendly.
+Chairgami is a cardboard furniture company that manufactures here in the U.S. Their standing desk, like all the pieces they create, is crafted from a three-ply corrugated board — and that's it, no glue, staples or resins.
 Better still, this 42-inch long by 24-inch wide by 42-inch tall workstation is made from renewable resources: 70 percent recycled cardboard and 30 percent FSC certified virgin fiber.

 This Floating Desk Is Perfect for Standing